microsoft/Yatesbury/README.md

 For each time window (e.g., 2 mins), there will be a PKL and CSV file.
 The PKL file represents the featurized graph and can be loaded with `pickle.load()`.
 The CSV file contains the edge list and the edge features.
 These files represent the output of the NetVigil feature extractor.

+### netvigil_scores.csv

+1. `MinT`: The starting time of each 2-minute window
+2. `LocalIP`: Source IP address
+3. `RemoteIP`: Destination IP address
+4. `Label`: A `0` indicates normal operation for this IP pair during the 2-minute window, while a `1` denotes the presence of an attack.
+5. `Score`: The NetVigil score (reconstruction loss) for this IP pair in the 2-minute window

 ## Attack Scenarios

 | Attack Description                  | Description                                                                                      | # flows | Ratio malicious |